-Dr. Sebree is an incoming Core Faculty member of the MA program.
+Dr. Sebree is a Core Faculty member of the MA program.
 He graduated with his doctorate degree in clinical psychology from the Michigan School of Psychology in 2016.
 He has since conducted his clinical work in the Ann Arbor area, working with a variety of populations, with a focus on young college students and adults within the University of Michigan system.
 Dr. Sebree also works with the United Methodist Church as a Ministerial Assessment Specialist, where he conducts psychological assessments for pastoral candidates going for licensure.
 Dr. Sebree received his MECCA Certificate in Multicultural Counseling from MSU.
 He specializes in multicultural identity theory and counseling, alongside this is Dr.Sebree’s specialty in ecopsychology/ecotherapy.
 Dr. Sebree’s dissertation focused on the relationship between racial identity development and connection to nature.
 In his time during graduate training and prior, Dr. Sebree has worked with various social justice organizations in Detroit around food security and other environmental justice issues.
 Coupled with organizing group social justice community gardening events, Dr. Sebree has an extensive background in community-oriented social justice work.

 Dr. Sebree’s community-oriented social justice praxis is emphasized in his teaching and mentorship.
 Dr. Sebree has been an active member of the for the Society for Humanistic Psychology, APA Division 32 since joining as a student in 2007.
 He has undertaken different leadership positions within the division, serving as a Member-at-Large, chair of the EcoJustice Task Force and co-chair of the Diversity and Inclusion Committee, and Membership chair for the organization.
 Dr. Sebree has served as a mentor for BIPOC students, promoting inclusivity, hospitality, and scholarly diversity.
 Dr. Sebree serves as a board member for the 501c3 non-profit, The Humanitarian Alliance, which works to promote psychological, social, and ecological justice.